-Audio conversion works in a couple of different ways.
-File compression is one of the most popular reasons people use audio converters.
-File compression is when you take a file format that generally takes up more space on your hard drive, such as WAV files, and compress it to a file format that takes up less space, such as MP3.
-File compression works by taking away bits of data from the original file – the end result is you can get "lossy" files that have worse audio quality than the original.
-By saving space, you can add more songs to your computer, hard drive, iPod and so forth.
+One of the most popular reasons people use audio converters is file compression.
+When you compress a file, it starts in a format that takes up a lot of space on your hard drive, such as WAV, and condenses to a format that takes up less space such as MP3.
+File compression takes away bits of data from the original file, and the result is a "lossy" file.

-When you take away data from a file, that is referred to as lowering the bitrate.
-The bitrate is the amount of bits, or data, that is processed over time.
-Bitrate is labeled in terms of kilobits per second.
-When you take a song that is at 320 kbps (kilobits per second) and lower it to 128 kbps to save space, you are taking away data from the song that can't be replaced.
-Lowering the bitrate makes the file smaller so you can store more on your computer, but it also lowers the audio quality of each song.
+Removing data from a file is referred to as lowering the bitrate.
+The bitrate is the amount of data that is processed over time, and it’s measured in kilobits per second (kbps).
+When you take a song that is at 320 kbps and lower it to 128 kbps to save space, you remove data that can't be replaced.
+Lowering the bitrate makes the file smaller so you can store more on your computer, but it also lowers the audio quality.

-Audio conversion becomes a matter of quality versus computer storage space.
 Once you compress a file and take data away, you can't reverse it.
-You can't turn an MP3 back into a lossless file format after the fact.
-This can become an issue if you are looking to upgrade your entire library of MP3s to a format of higher quality.
-You'll need to go back to the original source of the audio to convert to a lossless format.
+You can turn an MP3 back into a lossless file format like WAV, but changing the file type doesn’t revert the audio quality back to its original state.
+This is an issue if you want to upgrade your entire library of MP3s to a higher-quality format – you need to go back to the original audio source to convert to a lossless format.

-We took a 625MB WAV file and compressed it to a 26MB MP3.
-We timed each application to see which one has the fastest compression speed.
-We tested each one using the same computer and the same settings for files and conversions.
-We also made sure to run only one program at a time.
-Keep in mind that compression speeds may vary depending upon your personal computer's performance.
-The fastest compression times without any audio discrepancies received the best grades.
+Speed may be nothing more than a convenience for some, but when you have many large files to convert, a fast program can save you valuable time in the long run.
+We took a 625MB WAV file and compressed it to a 26MB MP3 with each software.
+During this test, we timed each application to see which one has the fastest compression speed.
+We tested the programs one at a time using the same computer and the same settings for files and conversions.
+Keep in mind that compression speeds may vary depending on your personal computer's performance.

 Ease of Use